akarsh-enciphers/beta-Threads/content/upcoming.md

 ## Features which will be added in Threads

-1. A user can  follow another user. (added)

-2. Adding  a trending page where we can see what’s trending.
+1. Adding  a trending page where we can see what’s trending.

-3. Creating a hashtag for a post and if that hashtag is used often by many user then it can be seen on the trending page.
+2. Creating a hashtag for a post and if that hashtag is used often by many user then it can be seen on the trending page.

-4. User getting a notifications if he gets tagged somewhere in some post or comment then the user can see notifications or we can build a notification page and the notification icon should be present on the home page.
+3. User getting a notifications if he gets tagged somewhere in some post or comment then the user can see notifications or we can build a notification page and the notification icon should be present on the home page.

-5. Videos get posted too.
+4. Videos get posted too.

-6. Even gif  file should work or can get posted.
+5. Even gif  file should work or can get posted.

-7. Search option searching for  people, events, hashtags. (searches for people and post)(check if this is implemented)
+6. Search option searching for  people, events, hashtags. (searches for people and post)(check if this is implemented)

-8. Bookmarks present on post to bookmark them.(added)

-9. Birthdate can be added  of an user as in profile section and other user can see this section.
+7. Birthdate can be added  of an user as in profile section and other user can see this section.

-10. A bio field  added in the profile section where a user can write about him or his hobbies etc. (added)